top of page

 Murray opens door

-M: You are most welcome Sir - my Lord and his other gentlemen guests await in the Refractory
+M: You are most welcome, Sir - my Lord and his other gentlemen guests await in the Refractory

-CSM: Refractory? - oh well, of course - where else would the Abbot of our Adventures greet one, what? (smiles at Murray who whisks his trunk and hat boxes into a sarcophagus)
+CSM: Refractory? - oh well, of course - where else would the Abbot of our Adventures greet one, what? (smiles at Murray, who whisks his trunk and hat boxes into a sarcophagus)

 CSM mounts the stairs gingerly - the door opens heavily and slowly

-M: As you wish, sir (has a hip-flask handy)
+M: As you wish, Sir (has a hip-flask handy)

 CSM stares in wonderment at the catastrophic state of the primordial pile

-CSM: ahhhhhhhhhhhhh!!!!!!!!!
-Mother of God!! - Save me!!!
+CSM: Arrgggggghhh!!!!!!!!!
+Mother of God!! - In the name of Mercy!
+Save me!!!

 H: Hullo Matthews!!
 How’d you like my spectral spectacular?!
 Had you going there!